tdeckers/site-to-site/README.md

 This repo assumes Meraki MX to be the home side of the VPN Connection.
 Other VPN solutions might be possible, but instructions are not included here.

+For a detailed overview of the purpose and use of this solution, check out [this post](https://medium.com/@ducbase/automate-your-home-network-extension-into-the-cloud-dbc6ed38bd4b).

 ## Prerequisites

 * AWS account and CLI configured